DustyHealer/Docker-Tutorial-Notes/readme.md

 1. When we install a image inside a docker container, it is running inside the VM which can not be directly accessed by the machine IP.
 2. In order to do this, we need to map the port of the local machine to the port inside docker container.
 Then we can access the software running inside the docker container.
 3. Command which is used for this purpose: docker run -p 80(local machine port):80(docker machine port) nginx(image name)
+4. docker run -d -p 8080:80 nginx (-d to run the service in the background)

+# Docker commands to interact with virtual machine using terminal
+1. Access Bash inside the docker virtual machine: docker exec -it 4295(container_id) bash
+2. docker cp <source> <dest>: This command is used to copy files from current machine to docker vm and vice versa
+3. docker commit container_id user/new-image-name:version : If you install anything inside a virtual container or even add or edit any files, then configuration of the docker container changes.
+Then we need to commit the changes to docker image and update the image file, then use this command.